Welcome to the MRWA & Veolia Community Fund 2023-2024

 Below are useful documents for you to view and download to use to prepare your application to the Community Fund 2023-2024 before applying using the online application form. *Each document will open in a new page.

-APPLY NOW: Register and start your Community Fund application.
+APPLY NOW: start your Community Fund application.